PeterCamilleri/CX16/README.md

 I also did a lot of work with the 68HC11.
 I even wrote a 68HC11 assembler (unreleased) in Delphi as part of an embedded systems IDE (never completed).
 I also programmed it extensively on a professional level.
+Some of the products I used this chip in sold millions of units and were a huge success.
 It was a great chip.
 Was being the operative concept.

 So how does the 65C02 accord itself?
 Well the list is long: